Sshahryar/Early-Java-Programs-/README.md

 # The Programs:

-## 1. bingocard.java
+## 1. JavaFiles.bingocard.java

 ### Description:

-bingocard.java was my first ever java program, it is a simple application that prints out a simple bingo ruleset such as that in a bingo card:
+JavaFiles.bingocard.java was my first ever java program, it is a simple application that prints out a simple bingo ruleset such as that in a bingo card:

 1. The caller randomly pulls a numbered bingo hall.
 2. The number is placed on the bingo board and called out.